Week one: Understanding food waste in your household

 - Pat yourself on the back for completing Week one

 Congratulations, you're now more aware of the food you're throwing away and why.
 Don't stop here though!
 Join us for week two of the challenge where you'll learn how to use up the items in your fridge, freezer and pantry before they end up in the bin.
-Join Laura Geitz for week two of the challenge where you'll learn how to use up the items in your fridge, freezer and pantry before they end up in the bin.

 Stay up-to-date and help make Brisbane a cleaner, greener city by sending less to landfill by subscribing to the Clean and green in Brisbane e-newsletter.